-The Open Group and UNIX are trademarks of The Open Group in the U.S. and/or other countries.
+UNIX is a trademark of The Open Group in the U.S. and/or other countries.

 All other product names mentioned herein may be trademarks of their respective companies.

 Compaq shall not be liable for technical or editorial errors or omissions contained herein.
 The information in this document is provided "as is" without warranty of any kind and is subject to change without notice.
 The warranties for Compaq products are set forth in the express limited warranty statements accompanying such products.
 Nothing herein should be construed as constituting an additional warranty.